-I feel like I’ve made a lot of Alton Brown recipes and in particular done a lot of AB baking – and I have.
-This recipe I chose to make not because it was Alton Brown’s, though.
-I made this recipe because they were Overnight Cinnamon Rolls.
+I feel like I've made a lot of Alton Brown recipes and in particular done a lot of AB baking - and I have.
+This recipe I chose to make not because it was Alton Brown's, though.
+I made this recipe, the 99th this year, because they were Overnight Cinnamon Rolls.

 I was taking something in for a birthday brunch at work, and it was up to me to make something baked and/or sweet.
 I've made a lot of coffee cakes, and somehow cinnamon rolls came to mind.